 I take great pride in answering all questions about property division.

 One of the most important steps to take in the process is to make sure property is characterized correctly, and your separate property is documented and protected.

 Separate property is property you acquired prior to marriage, as well as inheritances and gifts.
 In Texas, all property is presumed to be community property and subject to division until proven otherwise.
 As your lawyer, I will take great care to sort out your separate property and assist you in gathering the proper documentation to protect it.
 We will confirm separate property in your final hearing.
 This can be complex if property has become commingled, but I know the steps that can be taken to make sure you do not lose out on property that should be yours to keep.

-Contact Us For A Consultation About Division Of Property
+Contact Me For A Consultation About Division Of Property

 Need an attorney to protect your property during divorce?
 Contact me today at 210-888-9836 or toll free at 800-823-6321 or, if you prefer, by email.
 Evening and weekend appointments are available, upon request.